 The results are measureable: REVA’s fleet of Learjet air ambulances, medical crews, pilots, and ground support have accomplished more than 1,300 missions worldwide in just the past 10 months without incident.
 That is the most recent data coming out of the corporation’s quarter century of medical air service and 25,000+ safe missions touching base in 65 countries with a 100 percent safety record.

 Acevedo described the highlights of REVA’s safety culture, including community partnerships for disaster planning, survival and ditching training modules, crash and fire rescue crew training and preparedness, hazardous materials management, and coordination with Homeland Security and law enforcement at local, state, and federal levels.
 In addition to the on-going training at the human level, REVA is an industry leader in applying custom analytical tools to all aspects of risk management and assessment before, during and after every mission, Acevedo said.

 REVA’s culture of safety supports its mission of caring that embraces community partnerships to fight cancer, fly charitable missions, and nurture philanthropic partnerships.
-“We’ll have ‘Think Pink’ ribbons on all our jets throughout October, and we’ll all be using pink gloves to raise awareness of a disease that affects so many of our patients,” said Dawn Cerbone, REVA Senior Vice President of Marketing.
+“We’ll have ‘Think Pink’ ribbons on all our jets throughout October, and we’ll all be using pink gloves to raise awareness of a disease that affects so many of our patients,” said REVA’s senior vice president of sales & marketing.

 AAMS awards are made after a rigorous nomination and evaluation process carried out by a multi-disciplinary panel of distinguished professionals.
 Although the 2014 Award of Excellence is the first AAMS diamond-shaped crystal trophy for REVA, “It won’t be our last,” Acevedo predicted.